git-siddhesh/Computer_system/final_assign/readme.md

 - But as the input size increases, the difference

-> The ratio of meat time and total time becomes `99%` as the input value becomes very large
+> The ratio of meat time and total time becomes approx `99%` as the input value becomes very large

+### `MEAT`, `TOTAL PROGRAM EXECUTION`, `CPU` time VS `SYSTEM` time

+We have oberseved that the meat time, total time, and CPU time increases `exponential slope` whereas the system time increases with very `small slope` value.